Death Comes on Swift Wings

 She closed the door with exaggerated gentleness.

-Carter shook his head, but there was a softness at the edges of his mouth as he turned away.
+Carter shook his head, but there was a softness at the edges of his eyes as he turned away.
 “Come along,” he said.
 “Now it's your turn.”

 He led them down the stairs and out into the courtyard.
 The night felt even cooler now, the stars thicker overhead.
 At the far end of the packed earth yard, a large canvas tent had been pitched, guy ropes taut, flaps tied back.